Using Windows Mixed Reality FAQ

 My visuals are choppy, load slowly, or don’t look good

-If your mixed reality visuals don’t look their best, try the following.
+If your mixed reality visuals don’t look their best:

 - Make sure your headset is plugged into the correct graphics card on your PC.
 Some PCs have both integrated and discrete graphics cards.
 The discrete card will generally provide the best performance.
 Learn more about PC hardware.